Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 ## Aspects

-#### 1. Product Design
+#### 1. Jardware/Product Design

-1.1 The product will be durable to sustain substantial winds and storms.
+1.1 The product will be durable to withstand indoor conditions, reasonable impacts and ensure longevity.

-1.2 The product will have a user-friendly interface for the device.
+1.2 The product will have a user-friendly design for ease of use.

 1.3 The product will be able to sustain a substantial amount of force for durability.

-1.4 The product will be water resistant to coincide with outdoor usage.
+1.4 The product will be designed to prevent water damage and ensure safety during operation, providing peace of mind for indoor use.